ktor-doc-jp/ktor-doc-jp/_drafts/Feature-Default-Headers.md

 }
 ```

 * default `Date` header cannot be overriden.
-If you need it, do not install `DefaultHeaders` feature and instead
+If you need to override it, do not install `DefaultHeaders` feature and instead
-intercept call manually
+intercept the call manually